La-Peticchia/Synth./README.md

 # Digital Audio Synthesizer

 A real-time software synthesizer built using the **JUCE** C++ framework.
-This project features core components of a subtractive synthesizer, including waveform generation, distortion, filtering, and time-based effects — designed to create expressive and dynamic electronic sounds.
+This project features core components of a subtractive synthesizer, including waveform generation, distortion, filtering, and time-based effects.

 ## Features